aimms/aimms-pygments-style/README.md

 Modify the style
 -----------------

-To modify it, please take a look at the file `aimms.py`
+To modify it, please take a look at the file [aimmslexer.py](https://gitlab.com/ArthurdHerbemont/aimms-pygments-style/tree/master/style) and [Pygments Style documentation](http://pygments.org/docs/styles/)